• Skip to primary navigation

 You could use bacon instead of the sausages.
 Just cut the bacon into roughly one-inch pieces and fry it lightly before adding it to the pasta.

-Why not try adding a handful of peas or whole kernel sweet corn for extra vegetables.
-And if your family like onions, fry up a chopped onion until it softens (don’t brown it) and add it to the pasta with the sausages.
+Why not add a handful of peas or whole-kernel sweet corn for extra vegetables?
+And if your family likes onions, fry a chopped onion until it softens (don't brown it) and add it to the pasta with the sausages.

 FAQ